confluentinc/demo-stream-designer/README.md

 ## Code Import

-1. You can build the entire demo by going to pasting the following code into the code editor.
+1. You can build the entire demo by pasting the following code into the code editor.

    ```sql
    CREATE SOURCE CONNECTOR "SqlServerCdcSourceConnector_0" WITH (